mackworth/cTiVo/wiki/Configuration.md

 - **Skip**: Will this show have its commercials removed?
 - **Subtitles**: Should cTiVo generate subtitles for this show?
 - **pyTiVo**: Will this show have its metadata exported for use by pyTiVo?
+- **DL Stage**: What stage in download cycle have we reached?
+BTW, Waiting is due to need to delay between downloads to avoid stressing TiVo's download processing.'

 ## Subscription Table Columns